Hydroponics vs aquaponics – which is easier?

 What is aquaponics?

+Aquaponics combines hydroponics with aquaculture, which is the raising of aquatic animals such as fish or prawns in tanks or ponds.
 In aquaponics the waste produced by the farmed fish or other creatures is broken down by microbes to supply nutrients for hydroponic plants, and the plants in turn purify the water for the fish.

-Hydroponics vs aquaponics
+Hydroponics vs aquaponics:

 Hydroponics and aquaponics are similar in many ways.
 They both use oxygen-laden, nutrient-rich water to continuously bathe the roots of plants, and both are much more productive than traditional farming systems.